HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value 🖐️ used
+  - value: 🖐️ used
-  - identifier 🖐️ used
+  - identifier: 🖐️ used
-  - variable 🖐️ used
+  - variable: 🖐️ used
-  - constant 🖐️ used
+  - constant: 🖐️ used
-  - scalar 🖐️ used
+  - scalar: 🖐️ used
-  - literal 🖐️ used
+  - literal: 🖐️ used
-  - expression 🖐️ used
+  - expression: 🖐️ used
-  - heap 👂 heard
+  - heap: 👂 heard
-  - function 🖐️ used
+  - function: 🖐️ used
-  - procedure 👂 heard
+  - procedure: 👂 heard
-  - method 👂 heard
+  - method: 👂 heard
-  - class 👂 heard
+  - class: 👂 heard
-  - prototype 👂 heard
+  - prototype: 👂 heard
-  - event 👂 heard
+  - event: 👂 heard
-  - type 🖐️ used
+  - type: 🖐️ used
-  - primitive types 🖐️ used
+  - primitive types: 🖐️ used
-  - reference types 👂 heard
+  - reference types: 👂 heard
-  - flag 🖐️ used
+  - flag: 🖐️ used
-  - lexical scope 👂 heard
+  - lexical scope: 👂 heard
-  - code block 🖐️ used
+  - code block: 🖐️ used
-  - conditions 🖐️ used
+  - conditions: 🖐️ used
-  - loops 🖐️ used
+  - loops: 🖐️ used
-  - assignment 🖐️ used
+  - assignment: 🖐️ used
   - regular expression
   - interface
   - contract
-  - module 👂 heard
+  - module: 👂 heard
-  - call stack 👂 heard
+  - call stack: 👂 heard
 - Functions
   - signature
-  - argument 🖐️ used
+  - argument: 🖐️ used
   - parameter
   - pure function
   - lambda expression